 The program is delivered and maintained from a multiculturally-informed perspective including course design, implementation and student and faculty experience.

-Our Master's in Marriage & Family Therapy program is accredited by the Commission of Accreditation for Marriage and Family Therapy Education (COAMFTE).
+Both our master's and Ph.D. programs in marriage & family therapy are accredited by the Commission of Accreditation for Marriage and Family Therapy Education (COAMFTE).
 As a student in a COAMFTE-accredited program, you'll meet your licensure requirements with more ease and you'll have more consideration when you're applying for jobs after graduation.

-If you're interested in becoming a member of COAMFTE, graduating from an accreditated program can speed up the membership process.
+If you're interested in becoming a member of COAMFTE, graduating from an accredited program can speed up the membership process.